altomizawa/web_project_api_full/README.md

 # Tripleten web_project_api_full

-This project is a share photos app created for the last Sprint of the Web Developer course offered by Triple Ten.
+This project is a photo sharing app created for the last Sprint of the Web Developer course offered by Triple Ten.

 This website lets people add and delete a picture card to/from their database.
 The user can also change their profile info and avatar, by fetching from the server.